repomaa/autopass/README.md

 window: some site.*- Chromium
 ```

-You can write any kind of key value pairs here.
-Only and `autotype`, `window`
+You can write any kind of key value pairs here as long as it's valid yaml.
-have special meanings.
+Only and `autotype`, `window` have special meanings.

 By default the name of the entry (without parent group(s)) is used for `window`
 and `['user', 'pass']` for `autotype`.